 Please review the list of documents you will need to bring to apply.
+You must live in Mecklenburg County to apply.

 You will need to provide legible copies of the following along with your application: